 of the series may or may not be made of this material, and it is also common to see it made into bullets.
 Note that simply being made of a strong material wouldn't necessarily make a blade made out of it sharper (although it would hold it's edge).
 And due to the fact that a super strong metal is unlikely to deform on impact after being fire from a gun and would likely not have as much stopping power as lead.

-Note that mundane metal being overestimated does not count for this trope unless it is being called out as a special case, or if it is called the strongest metal.
+Note that mundane materials being overestimated does not count for this trope unless it is being called out as a special case.
 That's just Sci-Fi Writers Have No Sense of Scale

 Subtrope of Made of Indestructium

 .
 If the material is used to handle hazardous substances and the like it's also an example of Phlebotinum-Handling Equipment